-Doug Bragg, age 48, Senior Vice President of Central Store Operations and Sales, has been an O'Reilly Team Member for 27 years.
+Doug Bragg, age 49, Senior Vice President of Central Store Operations and Sales, has been an O'Reilly Team Member for 28 years.
 Mr. Bragg's primary areas of responsibility are Store Operations and Sales for O'Reilly Central Store Operations.
 Mr. Bragg's O'Reilly career began as a Distribution Center Team Member and progressed through the roles of Assistant Store Manager, Store Manager, District Manager, Regional Manager, and Divisional Vice President.
 Mr. Bragg has held the position of Senior Vice President of Central Store Operations since January of 2018.

-Robert Dumas, age 44, Senior Vice President of Eastern Store Operations and Sales, has been an O'Reilly Team Member for 26 years.
+Robert Dumas, age 45, Senior Vice President of Eastern Store Operations and Sales, has been an O'Reilly Team Member for 27 years, which includes continuous years of service with a company acquired by O'Reilly.
 Mr. Dumas's primary areas of responsibility are Store Operations and Sales for O'Reilly's Eastern Store Operations.
 Mr. Dumas's O'Reilly career began as a Parts Specialist and progressed through the roles of Installer Service Specialist, Night Manager, Associate Manager, Store Manager, District Manager, Regional Manager, and Divisional Vice President.
 Mr. Dumas has held the position of Senior Vice President of Eastern Store Operations and Sales since 2016.

-Larry L. Ellis, age 62, Senior Vice President of Distribution Operations, has been an O'Reilly Team Member for 42 years.
+Larry L. Ellis, age 63, Senior Vice President of Distribution Operations, has been an O'Reilly Team Member for 43 years, which includes continuous years of service with a company acquired by O'Reilly.
 Mr. Ellis's primary areas of responsibility are Distribution Operations and Logistics.
 Mr. Ellis's O'Reilly career began as a Distribution Center Team Member and progressed through the roles of Distribution Center Supervisor, Distribution Center Manager, Director of Distribution Operations, Vice President of Logistics, Vice President of Western Division Distribution Operations, and Vice President of Distribution Operations.
 Mr. Ellis has held the position of Senior Vice President of Distribution Operations since 2014.

-Jeremy Fletcher, age 40, Senior Vice President of Finance and Controller, has been an O'Reilly Team Member for 12 years.
+Jeremy Fletcher, age 41, Senior Vice President of Finance and Controller, has been an O'Reilly Team Member for 13 years.
 Mr. Fletcher's primary area of responsibility is Finance.
 Mr. Fletcher's O'Reilly career began as the Financial Reporting and Budgeting Manager and progressed through the roles of Director of Finance, and Vice President of Finance and Controller.
 Prior to joining O'Reilly, Mr. Fletcher worked as a Certified Public Accountant with a public accounting firm and in a financial reporting and planning role for a Fortune 1000 corporation.
-Mr. Fletcher has held the position of Senior Vice President of Finance and Controller since February of 2017.
+Mr. Fletcher has held the position of Senior Vice President of Finance and Controller since 2017.

-Jeffrey L. Groves, age 52, Senior Vice President of Legal and General Counsel, has been an O'Reilly Team Member for 13 years.
+Jeffrey L. Groves, age 53, Senior Vice President of Legal and General Counsel, has been an O'Reilly Team Member for 14 years.
 Mr. Groves's primary areas of responsibility are Corporate Governance, Regulatory Matters, and Internal Audit.
-Mr. Groves's O'Reilly career began as Director of Legal and Claim Services and progressed through the roles of Director of Legal and Claim Services and General Counsel.
+Mr. Groves's O'Reilly career began as Director of Legal and Claim Services and progressed through the roles of Director of Legal and Claim Services and General Counsel and Vice President of Legal and Claim Services and General Counsel.
 Prior to joining O'Reilly, Mr. Groves worked in a private civil defense trial practice.
 Mr. Groves has held the position of Senior Vice President of Legal and General Counsel since 2016.